 For judging purposes, videos will be scored on the actual submitted file.
 For contest playback purposes, submitted files will be converted to the preferred format (see below) for optimal playback at show.

 Preferred container format – MP4/MKV.
-The VAST contest is designed to run off a Windows Media Player Classic – Home Cinema on PC using DXVA GPU acceleration, so the preferred container format for video submissions is either MP4 or MKV.
+The VAST Video Art contest is run on Windows Media Player Classic – Home Cinema on PC using GPU acceleration, so the preferred container format for video submissions is either MP4 or MKV.